 Now I ask you to repeat the analysis in a new data set, but in this sample I note that about 25% of people have such high SBP that they are receiving treatment to reduce their SBP.
 Thus, their measured SBP is censored compared to their SBP if they were not treated.
 As a result of this censoring, how do you expect the b1 will change compared to the b1=-3 in the previous sample?

+Treatment effectively creates a “ceiling” and any ceiling or floor on an outcome variable is expected to attenuate the cross-sectional association, so we would expect the beta estimate in the new sample to be somewhere between 0 and -3.

 Regardless of your answer to the above, you estimate the linear regression model in the new sample and find that the estimated coefficient for routine exercise is -5.
 Please explain 4 distinct reasons, drawing generally on the concepts of statistical conclusion validity, internal validity, construct validity, and external validity, why the b1 may differ in your first and second samples.

+Statistical conclusion validity refers to the validity of inferences about the covariation between treatment and outcome.
+It is possible that we found a more extreme estimated coefficient as a fluke – perhaps the estimate of b1 in the first sample was very imprecise and the estimate in the second sample is similarly imprecise.

+Internal validity refers to the validity of inferences about whether observed covariation between the treatment and outcome reflects a causal relationship from treatment to outcome.
+Lack of internal validity may explain the difference in effect estimates, if either the association in sample 1 or sample 2 is subject to unmeasured confounding (or the association may be confounded in both samples, but to different degrees).

+Construct validity refers to the validity of inferences about the higher order constructs represented by your measurements.
+This may be violated if for example the meaning of the measure of “routine exercise” differs between the two samples.
+Perhaps what is “routine” in the second sample is much more rigorous than what is routine in the first sample.

+External validity refers to the validity of inferences about whether the cause effect relationship observed in one sample holds in other settings, e.g., with different people.
+Lack of external validity in sample 1 would suggest that the actual effect of routine exercise is greater in people in sample 2.
+Sample 2 people may simply be more responsive to exercise.

 Walking speed has been proposed as a powerful indicator of individual health that could be used to screen for underlying health deficits.
 I am interested in the effect of previous night’s sleep quality on walking speed in elderly individuals, but I am concerned that numerous underlying illnesses may influence both sleep quality and walking speed.
 I have collected a balanced data set with two assessments of sleep and walking speed for 1,000 elderly individuals taken one month apart.